Rainyishx/Assessment_gift-redemption/README.md

 ### Environment configuration
 - File paths and port are configurable via environment variables with sensible defaults, making the app easy to run in both local and containerised environments.

+---

+## Administrative Note: Commit History
+Due to a local Git CLI misconfiguration related to a university email address, early commits in this repository appear under the GitHub handle `rainyishz`.
+The CLI was reconfigured mid-development, and subsequent commits reflect my primary handle `Rainyishx`.
+All code was authored locally by me, and I can provide local Git logs to substantiate this if required.